StarFish analysis: Medical device accessory draft guidance

 Authors: Vesna Janic

-Recently the FDA posted two draft guidance documents that outline FDA current thinking about low-risk devices intended to promote general wellness and the risk classification approach to medical device accessories.
-I previously wrote about the general wellness draft guidance.
-This blog analyses the FDA medical device accessory draft guidance.
+The FDA posted two guidance documents that outline FDA current thinking about low-risk devices intended to promote general wellness and the risk classification approach to medical device accessories.
+I previously wrote about the general wellness guidance.
+This blog analyses the FDA December 2017 medical device accessory final guidance.
 In both cases, less regulatory burden will make huge impact on the ability of low risk devices inventors to bring products to market faster and cheaper.

 The medical device accessory draft guidance clarifies FDA’s policy regarding the classification of accessories and encourages use of the de novo classification process.

-The draft reminds us that under current regulation the term ‘device’ includes ‘accessory’, therefore the classification of accessories was determined in two ways:
+The guidance reminds us that under current regulation the term ‘device’ includes ‘accessory’, therefore the classification of accessories was determined in two ways:

 • Same classification as parent device via 510(K) clearance or Premarket Approval Application (PMA) approval